michaelplaing/mr_rax/README.md

 When we have finished all subtrees, including those necessary to handle ``+`` wildcards, we are done.

-Phase 2 of the strategy, gathering Client IDs, proceeds in 2 steps:
+Phase 2 of the strategy, gathering Client IDs for a search predicate, proceeds in 2 steps:

 1) Append the Client Mark (``0xef``) to the current key and search for the key.
-If found, iterate over its Client ID children (the Client IDs) inserting each into the result set.
+If found, iterate over its Client ID children inserting each Client ID into the result set.

 2) Append the Shared Mark (``0xff``) to the current key and search for it.
-If found iterate over the share name children, e.g. ``baz``, and, for each share name, get its Client ID children selecting one at random for insertion into the result set.
+If found iterate over the share name children, e.g. ``baz``, and, for each share name, get its Client ID children, select one at random and insert it into the result set.

 Running ``mr_get_subscribed_clients()`` using publish topic ``foo/bar`` against our TC tree above results in Client IDs: `` 1 2 4 6 7``.
 Repeatedly running it will result in `` 1 2 5 6 7`` about half the time – this is due to the share ``baz`` being shared by clients ``4`` and ``5`` whereas the other subscriptions are normal.